Who we are

 Adicionar

 Principal fishing methods: handline and bottom longline.
-Conservation status: although local stocks appear to be healthy, this species has been red-listed by the IUCN as being threatened in the N. Atlantic.
-Datasheet: Ficha técnica (Raia)
+Conservation status: local stocks appear to be healthy.
+Datasheet: Ficha técnica (Garoupa)

 Adicionar